 For crop nutrition, for instance, it will mean finding the optimum fertilization program for individual fields, helping farmers to decide when and how much to apply, and react to variations in different parts of a field.

-We in Digital Farming are very excited about these opportunities, as it also offers us new ways to apply Yara’s knowledge in the field, and thus scale up our opportunities to positively impact the future of agriculture.
+We in Yara are very excited about these opportunities, as it also offers us new ways to apply Yara’s knowledge in the field, and thus scale up our opportunities to positively impact the future of agriculture.

 Here are some reflections on key traits of the future of agriculture: